 Sports provide children with necessary pressure and obstacles.
 While we, as parents, may feel the urge to insulate our kids from difficulty, we need to let them learn how to deal with challenges and growing pains.

-Allowing your kids to participate in little league and athletic competition is a great way to prepare them for real-world struggles.
+Allowing your kids to participate in soccer game or and athletic competition is a great way to prepare them for real-world struggles.
 By the time they come of age, they’ll be mature enough to handle themselves under pressure.

 Looking for ways to encourage your kids to play?
 Get them excited with awesome custom socks from Strideline.